 What are Blow Pops?

 Charms Blow Pops are lollipops with bubble gum in the center.
 The center is then surrounded by a hard candy shell, which is just like other types of lollipops.
-They’re made by the Charms Candy Company and are extremely popular with kids of all ages (we’re including adults in this!).

-The ingredients used in Blow Pops includes:
+The ingredients used in Blow Pops include:

 - Corn syrup